carissamelanson/tiy_assignments/final_project/stand-ups/8-5-15_standup.md

 Where I'm at
-- worked on html, css
+- deep into code
+- using bourbon refills and jquery

+Challenges
 - jquery

-Challenges
-- jquery in bourbon refills
+- styling refills

 Moving forward
--
+- keep working

 questions, comments?